Polymorphic Coverage Types: Type System

 The disjunction rule (\textsc{Disjunction}), which was informally introduced in \autoref{sec:motivation}, merges the coverage types found along distinct control paths.
 Intuitively, the type $\nuut{nat}{\nu = 1 \lor \nu = 2}$ is the disjunction of the types $\nuut{nat}{\nu = 1}$ and $\nuut{nat}{\nu = 2}$.
 Notice that only an inhabitant of both $\nuut{nat}{\nu = 1}$ and $\nuut{nat}{\nu = 2}$ should be included in their disjunction: e.g., the term $1\oplus2$ is one such inhabitant.
 Thus, we formally define this relation as the \emph{intersection} of the denotations of two types.

-The salient rules of our type system are defined in \autoref{fig:type-rules}. \debugte{}{All our typing rules assume that all terms are well-typed according to the normal (aka non-refined) type system.} The rules collectively maintain the invariant that terms can only be assigned a well-formed type.
-The rule for constants (\textsc{TConst}) is straightforward.
-It relies on an auxiliary function, $\S{Ty}$, to assign types to the primitives of \langname{}. \autoref{tab:prim-types} presents some examples of the typings provided by $\S{Ty}$.
-We use method predicates in the types of constructors: the types for list constructors, for example, use $\I{emp}$, $\I{hd}$ and $\I{tl}$, to precisely capture that \Code{[]} constructs an empty list, and that $(\Code{Cons}\, x\, y)$ builds a list containing $x$ as its head and $y$ as its tail.\footnote{The auxiliary function $\S{Ty}$ also provides a type for operators, thus the rule for operators is the same as \textsc{TConst}. }
+\cbnewadding{ The rules of our type system are defined in \autoref{fig:type-rules}, and include typing judgments for terms ($\Gamma \vdash e : \tau$), primitive operators ($\Gamma \vdash \I{op} : \tau$), and data constructors ($\Gamma \vdash d : \tau$).
+All our typing rules assume that terms are well-typed according to the basic type system; the basic type system is completely standard and we omit it here. } The rules collectively maintain the invariant that terms can only be assigned a well-formed type. \cbnewadding{The rules for constants (\textsc{TConst}), operators (\textsc{TOp}), and data constructors (\textsc{TDt}) are straightforward.} It relies on an auxiliary function, $\S{Ty}$, to assign types to the primitives of \langname{}. \autoref{tab:prim-types} presents some examples of the typings provided by $\S{Ty}$.
+We use uninterpreted predicates in the types of constructors: the types for list constructors, for example, use $\I{emp}$, $\I{hd}$ and $\I{tl}$, to precisely capture that \Code{[]} constructs an empty list, and that $(\Code{Cons}\, x\, y)$ builds a list containing $x$ as its head and $y$ as its tail.